 - Xenia Xbox 360 emulator (click Master)

-- OPTIONAL: Mousehook v1.11 or later for GoldenEye 007
+- OPTIONAL: Mousehook v1.13 or later for GoldenEye 007 (other games are supported)

-How to run GoldenEye 007 on Xenia
+How to run GoldenEye 007 on Windows: Xenia emulation guide

 After downloading, the process you need to follow to get GoldenEye 007 running on Windows is straightforward: